Lama Temple tour

 Besides these festivals, regular activities like daily prayer sessions, scripture readings, and meditation classes offer insights into the monks’ life at the temple.
 These events provide a unique opportunity to witness the living traditions of Tibetan Buddhism and immerse oneself in a serene spiritual atmosphere.

 A well-planned visit to Lama Temple ensures a fulfilling experience.
-Here’s a recommended tour route to help you navigate through this spiritual sanctuary:
+Here’s a recommended tour route to help you navigate through this spiritual sanctuary ( See the Map above):

 1. Start at Yonghe Gate Hall: Begin your journey at the temple’s southern entrance, absorbing the majestic presence of the Maitreya Buddha and the Four Heavenly Kings.